-Every morning when I walk in the subway, I wonder why people around me are so busy and rushing.
-Some Singaporeans go for holiday at least once a year to escape from their busy life here.
+Every morning when I walk down the subway, I wonder why people around me are so busy and rushing.
+Some Singaporeans go for holidays at least once a year to escape from their busy life here.
 But to me, holiday should be an adventure.
 It should be fun.
 It shouldn’t be a means to escape.

 I think the question we have to ask ourselves is not how we can handle being busy.
 The important question to ask yourself is why do we want to be so busy in the first place.

 If you think that success requires you to be busy, perhaps you should redefine your definition of success.
 If you find yourself too busy all the time for no good reasons, perhaps you haven’t chosen the most important thing in your life to pursue.

 Don’t let being busy runs your life.
 And don’t get addicted to being busy.
 Decide what you want in life and seek the best and easiest ways to achieve your goals.